pachyderm/pachyderm/examples/word_count/README.md

 ***Key concepts***

-For this example, we recommend to be familiar with the following concepts:
+For this example, we recommend being familiar with the following concepts:
 - The original Map/Reduce word count example.
-- Pachyderm's [Build pipelines](https://docs.pachyderm.com/latest/how-tos/developer-workflow/build-pipelines/) -  A convenient Pachyderm feature that removes the need to build/tag/push your image in a registry.
-It is especially usefull when you develop your pipeline's code as it shortens the time between the developement and the test of the pipeline.
 - Pachyderm's [file appending strategy](https://docs.pachyderm.com/latest/concepts/data-concepts/file/#file-processing-strategies) -
 When you put a file into a Pachyderm repository and a file by the same name already exists, Pachyderm appends the new data to the existing file by default, unless you add an `override` flag to your instruction.
 - [Parallelism](https://docs.pachyderm.com/latest/concepts/advanced-concepts/distributed_computing/) and [Glob Pattern](https://docs.pachyderm.com/latest/concepts/pipeline-concepts/datum/glob-pattern/) to fine tune your performances.